Jews: Middle Ages

 Jewish diaspora communities are generally described to have coalesced into three major ethnic subdivisions according to where their ancestors settled: the Ashkenazim (initially in the Rhineland and France), the Sephardim (initially in the Iberian Peninsula), and the Mizrahim (Middle East and North Africa).
 Romaniote Jews, Tunisian Jews, Yemenite Jews, Egyptian Jews, Ethiopian Jews, Bukharan Jews, Mountain Jews, and other groups also predated the arrival of the Sephardic diaspora.

-Despite experiencing repeated waves of persecution, Ashkenazi Jews in Western Europe worked in a variety of fields, making an impact on their communities' economy and societies.
-In Francia, for example, figures like Isaac Judaeus and Armentarius occupied prominent social and economic positions.
-Provence also witnessed the development of a sophisticated tradition of biblical commentary, as exemplified by Rashi and the tosafists.
-However, Jews were frequently the subjects of discriminatory laws, segregation, blood libels and pogroms, which culminated in events like the Rhineland Massacres (1066) and the expulsion of Jews from England (1290).
-As a result, Ashkenazi Jews were gradually pushed eastwards to Poland, Lithuania and Russia.

 During the same period, Jewish communities in the Middle East thrived under Islamic rule, especially in cities like Baghdad, Cairo, and Damascus.
-In Babylonia, from the 7th to 11th centuries the Pumbedita and Sura academies led the Arab and to an extent the entire Jewish world.
+In Babylonia, from the 7th to 11th centuries, the Pumbedita and Sura academies led the Arab and, to an extent, the entire Jewish world.
 The deans and students of said academies defined the Geonic period in Jewish history.
+From the 9th century onward, Jews increasingly became specialized in urban occupations such as trade, finance, and medicine.
+One explanation attributes this to antisemitic restrictions imposed upon Jews by local rulers.
+Simon Kuznets argued that urbanization was an internal strategy for maintaining cultural cohesion.
+Knowledge of Hebrew provided a shared written language across communities with different spoken languages.
+The high level of literacy among Jewish farmers gave them an advantage in the skilled occupations in expanding urban centers such as Baghdad and by the growth of long-distance trade between Asia, the Muslim world, and western Europe.
 Following this period were the Rishonim who lived from the 11th to 15th centuries.
 Like their European counterparts, Jews in the Middle East and North Africa also faced periods of persecution and discriminatory policies, with the Almohad Caliphate in North Africa and Iberia issuing forced conversion decrees, causing Jews such as Maimonides to seek safety in other regions.

+Despite experiencing repeated waves of persecution, Ashkenazi Jews in Western Europe worked in a variety of fields, making an impact on their communities' economy and societies.
+In Francia, for example, figures like Isaac Judaeus and Armentarius occupied prominent social and economic positions.
+Francia also witnessed the development of a sophisticated tradition of biblical commentary, as exemplified by Rashi and the tosafists.
+In 1144, the first documented blood libel occurred in Norwich, England, marking an escalation in the pattern of discrimination and violence that Jews had already been subjected to throughout medieval Europe.
+During the 12th and 13th centuries, Jews faced frequent antisemitic legislation - including laws prescribing distinctive dress - alongside segregation, repeated blood libels, pogroms, and massacres such as the Rhineland Massacres (1066).
+The Jews of the Holy Roman Empire were designated Servi camerae regis (“servants of the imperial chamber”) by Frederick II, a status that afforded limited protection while simultaneously entangling them in the political struggles between the emperor and the German principalities and cities.
+Persecution intensified during the Black Death in the mid-14th century, when Jews were accused of poisoning wells and many communities were destroyed.
+These pressures, combined with major expulsions such as that from England in 1290, gradually pushed Ashkenazi Jewish populations eastward into Poland, Lithuania, and Russia.